Want an antioxidant that is good for your skin? Vitamin E is a fat-soluble element found in a variety of foods.

 Fights Free Radicals

-According to NCBI, as an antioxidant, there are certain properties of Vitamin E that have powerful abilities to:
+According to NCBI, as an antioxidant, there are certain properties of Vitamin E that have powerful abilities to reduce free radical damage.

 Repair Damaged Skin